 Harry Palmer’s first case is The Ipcress File, which involves a missing British nuclear scientist.
 But Palmer’s links to the man suspected of the kidnap takes him on a potentially deadly undercover global mission from Berlin, to London, Beirut and a nuclear atoll in the Pacific.
 But can Palmer survive brainwashing, inter-departmental rivalry, treason and a series of dangerous twists and turns?

-The Ipcress File release date
+The Ipcress File release date in US and UK

 Also look out for Ashley Thomas (NYPD Blue, Top Boy, Them) as Maddox, Joshua James as Chico (Industry, Life, Absentia), David Dencik (McMafia, Face to Face, Chernobyl) as Colonel Stok and Tom Vaughan-Lawlor (Dublin Murders, Avengers: Endgame, Avengers: Infinity War) as Cathcart.